manderson394/carbConscious/WeeklyReflection.md

 the .git folder and continue onward.
 I wouldn't recommend having to do it at all though...

 This week I feel a little behind.
 I'm definitely lagging on my project plan, and that has me fairly nervous.

+### Week 6

+3/3/2020 - ### hours

+Tasks Completed:
+* Individual Project:
+    *
+*

+Moving this week took quite a bit of time away from my school work, making it a challenge to keep on track.